pablobacho/ee-recommendations/methodologies/obsolescence-risk-assessment/obsolescence-risk-assessment-implementation-guide.md

 #### Methodology

-The report must link to this implementation guide, so future revisions of it follow the same process, criteria and good practices described herein,
+The report must link to this implementation guide, so future revisions of it follow the same process, criteria and good practices described herein.

 When necessary, deviations from this implementation guide, additional criteria or considerations used for this particular system must be documented in this section.